Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 writeTVar :: TVar a -> a -> STM ()
 ```

 The `STM` you see here in the type signature is a Monad instance.
-Its APIs are also fairly intuitive
+Its APIs are also fairly intuitive:
 ```haskell
 data STM a
 instance Monad STM